-I used to work opposite it in the late 80’s selling sunglasses and saw so many people take a ride on it.
-Its such a simple concept, no moving parts, just a spiral wooden slide, but I never saw an unhappy face get off the rough matting at the bottom of the ride.
+I used to work opposite it in the late 80s selling sunglasses and saw so many people take a ride on it.
+It’s such a simple concept!
+With no moving parts, just a spiral wooden slide.
+I never saw an unhappy face get off the rough matting at the bottom of the ride.

-Iv’e seen all sorts take a ride on it.
-Even saw the late political commentator and broadcaster Anthony Howard take trip on it once, He smiled that famous gap-toothed grin too as he alighted.
-I even met the American Actor Brian Dennehy next to the Helter Skelter on the day that Lee Marvin died, I offered my condolences to his friend.
-And of course, a mention to the 80’s pop band Swing Out Sister who had got chased off the pier by a group of screaming fans.
+I’ve seen all sorts of people take a ride on it.
+Even saw the late political commentator and broadcaster Anthony Howard take a trip on it once.
+He smiled that famous gap-toothed grin too as he alighted.
+I even met the American Actor Brian Dennehy next to the Helter-Skelter on the day that Lee Marvin died.
+I offered my condolences to his friend.
+And of course, a mention to the 80’s pop band Swing Out Sister who got chased by a group of screaming fans.
 Yep, some fun times were had at the Helter Skelter.

 I first captured the Helter Skelter with my Google Pixel 3 XL phone, in normal jpg mode.
-The photo showed real promise, so I returned on a cloudy day with my Lumix DSLR and shot this at the perspective you see.
+The photo showed real promise.
+I returned on a cloudy day with my Lumix DSLR and shot this from the perspective you see.
 It was a fiddly job getting the alignments right (pain in the arse to be honest) it took a long time.
 But I got there in the end.

-What captivates me about the Helter Skelter is the artwork on the outside?
-The red and blue wavy lines that draw the eye up to the top, getting narrower and narrower as they do so.
-Old school fairground art work has always had an almost sinister feel to it, definitely not missed here.
-Almost like its enticing the potential rider up the inner staircase and up to the top…
+What captivates me about the Helter Skelter is the artwork on the outside.
+The red and blue wavy lines that draw the eye up to the top, get narrower and narrower as they do.
+Old-school fairground artwork has always had an almost sinister feel to it, definitely not missed here.
+Almost like it’s enticing the potential rider up the inner staircase and up to the top…